mdarslan7/trustledger/README.md

 **This isn't just an app.
 It's external verification infrastructure for autonomous AI systems.**

-We want that when autonomous AI systems make claims, TrustLedger provides external verification against factual databases.
+The goal is that when autonomous AI systems make claims, TrustLedger provides external verification against factual databases.
 When AI-generated content needs validation, TrustLedger creates auditable verification trails using external evidence.
 When autonomous AI systems need accountability, TrustLedger ensures every claim can be traced back to external sources.

 **We're not building another dApp.
 We're building the verification infrastructure for AI & autonomous systems.**